bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current current

 Description:
-Sets plot size in inches.
+`PLSIZE` sets the size of a plot in inches.
+If either xsiz or ysiz are not provided RNMR will prompt for them with the current value as a default.
 ## POSL
 Set lock channel center position